grimme-lab/xtb_docs/source/crestqcg.rst

 As we want to perform an MD simulation on this structure without dissociating the cluster, we also need the wall potentials found in the ``wall_potential`` file.
 This can be renamed to ``.xcontrol`` and directly used as an input for ``xtb`` to perform the constrained MD simulation.

-.. note:: Other constraints set by the user will also be written in this file and thus used by xtb if not removed.

 Ensemble Generation and Microsolvation